metmets/coordinates-to-LotATC-JSONdrawing/README.md

 Currently the code only creates lines (no polygons, circles etc).

+Disclaimer: I'm very new to programming, so the fact that this code even runs is a feat itself.

 # How to run?
 **If you are familiar with running python scripts then you can skip this part.**